mahaker/esbuild-gas-plugin/README.md

 Add this to Your build script file, and paste `dist/bundle.js` to script editor.

+A simple example can be found in [here](https://github.com/mahaker/esbuild-tutorial).

 ```javascript
 const { GasPlugin } = require('esbuild-gas-plugin'); // Add